 A low dose of estrogen released into the vaginal area has a localized effect (only a small amount of estrogen is absorbed into the bloodstream).
-This rebuilds the lining of the vagina and urethra by promoting collagen production.
+This rebuilds the lining of the

 A typical schedule for low-dose prescription estrogen cream is 3 weeks of daily use followed by twice-weekly use thereafter.

 For dryness and irritation of the external vaginal area (labia) only, you can rub a small amount of estrogen cream onto the affected area.
 Many women find that twice a week is often enough.

 Why It Is Used

 Since women are now generally discouraged from using long-term

 You can expect noticeable improvement in vaginal dryness and sensitivity after a few weeks of vaginal estrogen treatment.
 You will likely continue treatment as long as you have symptoms.